NeuPhysics/neutrino/docs/oscillations.rst

    **This diagonalize the Hamiltonian LOCALLY.
 It's not possible to diagonalize the Hamiltonian globally if the electron number density is not a constant.**

+   **The point is, for equation of motion, we have a differential with respect to position** :math:`x`! **So even we diagonalize the Hamiltonian, the equation of motion won't be diagonalized.
+An extra matrix will occur on the LHS and de-diagonalize the Hamiltonian on RHS.**

 .. note::
    As :math:`\Delta \to \infty`, :math:`A_3\to \infty` and :math:`\sin 2\theta(x)` vanishes.
 Thus the neutrino will stay on flavour eigenstates.